franciscoctavares/linsolve/README.md

     * Performance metrics(explored nodes and execution time)

 ## Currently working on
-* Fixing occasional segmentation faults
+* Fixing occasional segmentation faults(adding to fix this by adding copy constructors)

 ## Coming soon
 * More branching straegies